Caga Tio Nadal Montjuic Barcelona view

 Natural gift ideas

 If it were up to me, I would not buy any “thing” at all.
-Only experiences like food experiences, wellness experiences, travel experiences.
+Only experiences like food , wellness and travel experiences.
 Or things I think a person really needs and doesn’t have!
 Or a local product I can share over dinner with friends or family.

 I hope you enjoyed this article and share it with your friends and family to inspire them to rethink consumption at Christmas while enjoying the beauty of the fairs, either in Barcelona or elsewhere!
 And if you want to find out about other events in Barcelona you can also click on this other article!
 Lots of love from the World Travel Able team!